doctea/usb_midi_clocker/README.md

 - CV Input behaviour:
   - support multiple inputs, so it can play chords, with note allocation
   - ~~add scale-quantisation~~
-  - velocity from second selectable input (needs testing with device that supports velocity!)
+  - ~~velocity from second selectable input~~ (needs testing with device that supports velocity to make sure its working!)
   - ~~play chords from scale from root note~~
   - ~~choose chord type to play from another CV input~~